DenitsaTH/DjangoTweet/README.md

 On the Google login page, you may be asked to enter your Google credentials (email and password).
 Once logged in, you might see a consent screen asking you to allow DjangoTweet to access your profile information.
 Click `Continue` to proceed.

 After successful authorization, Google will redirect you back to DjangoTweet.
 This redirect includes an authorization code and a state parameter that helps ensure the security of the process.
-In the browser, you will see this:

-Copy the token and proceed to [Try it out](#try-it-out) section for further instructions.
+Copy the token from the JSON body of the response and proceed to [Try it out](#try-it-out) section for further instructions.

---
+---

 ## Background Tasks